With regard to our editorial, the following sections detail our content policies and procedures.

 Our Content Is Unique

 Our content is reliable.
-While the online world is crammed with outdated and inaccurate information, we at CHD stand head and shoulders above the rest.
+While the online world is crammed with outdated and inaccurate information, we at Consumer Health Digest stand head and shoulders above the rest.

 The news and stories we feature are based on editors’ selections.
 Our news articles are more than just a mere summary.
 The articles created contain interviews with the medical researchers and with objective experts.